tranvansang/express-transformer/README.md

     - `(optional) transformerOptions: Object`: an object with the following properties.
         - `(optional) location: string (default: 'body')`: a *universal-path* formatted string, which specifies where to find the input value from the `req` object.
         - `(optional) rawLocation: boolean (default: false)`: treat the `location` value as a single key (i.e., do not expand to a deeper level).
-        - `(optional) rawPath: boolean (default: false)`: treat path the exact key without expanding.
+        - `(optional) rawPath: boolean (default: false)`: treat path the exact key without the expansion.
         - `(optional) disableArrayNotation: boolean (default: false)`: disable array iteration (i.e., consider the array notation as part of the key name).
-- Returned value: a connect-like middleware which inherits all methods from transformation chain's prototype.
+- Returned value: a connect-like middleware that inherits all methods from the transformation chain's prototype.

 ## Transformation chain
 A transformation chain has the following methods.

 You can add your own method via `addTransformerPlugin`.
-Associated Typescript typing extend is also available.
+The Typescript typing is also available to be extended.

 - `chain.transform(callback, options)`: append a custom transformation/validation to the chain.
     - Parameters: